Shockwave Therapy – How it can fix your foot pain fast

 Does the treatment hurt?

-You may feel some temporary discomfort or pain during the treatment but this usually subsides as the treatment goes on.
+You may feel some discomfort during the treatment but this usually subsides as the treatment goes on.
 If you cannot tolerate this the settings can be adjusted to reduced discomfort.
 The actual treatment time is quite short and most people find they are able to tolerate the discomfort as they feel so much better afterwards.

 How will I feel after the treatment?